-Unsure if a website is a legitimate immigration consultant or an immigration fraud looking for its next victim?
+Unsure if a website is a legitimate immigration consultant or an immigration fraudster looking for its next victim?

 Immigration or citizenship services are offered by third-party agencies that provide consulting and advice to people who wish to immigrate to Canada or other countries.
-They tell you if your skills and experience are in demand, what documents to prepare, and when to submit them.
+They assess if your skills and work experience are aligned with demand, and tell you what documents to prepare, and when to submit them.

 Immigration fraud: things to watch out for

-You are hiring them for their knowledge to expedite your application.
+You are hiring immigration consultants for their knowledge to expedite your application.
 It is possible to lodge your claim yourself, but it requires enough knowledge of the immigration system, often accomplished by diligence and research.

-But if you don’t have enough time, you can hire the services of an immigration consultant.
-Some consultants are authorized and accredited by governments, but some make false claims and offer false promises.
+Thus, employing an immigration agency is often an efficient and time-saving option.
+If you don’t have enough time or the necessary knowledge on what to do, you can hire the services of an immigration consultant.
+Certain consultants are authorized and accredited by governments to transact with migrant applicants, but there are others that make false claims and offer false promises.